technoph1le/ideaspark/README.md

 ## License

-QuickSnip is licensed under the [MIT License](/LICENSE).
+IdeaSpark is licensed under the [MIT License](/LICENSE).
 Feel free to use and share it as you like.